 The glitz and glamour of Singapore: Formula 1’s original ‘night race’

-A firm favourite on the F1 calendar, Kieran Jackson discovers what lures millions of tourists to the Marina Bay district and beyond
+A firm favourite on the F1 calendar, Kieran Jackson discovers what lures millions of tourists to the Marina Bay Sands resort

 While racing under the lights has become a routine sight on the Formula 1 calendar, such is the sport’s worldwide boom and expansion, there is only one original ‘night race’.
-The twists and turns of the Marina Bay Street Circuit, located right in the epicentre of Singapore, are still as popular as when it cthe race was first held in 2008.
+The twists and turns of the Marina Bay Street Circuit, located right in the epicentre of Singapore, are still as popular as when the race was first held in 2008.

-Pushing the boundaries of what is capable, designing and implementing a racetrack in the heart of the city-state’s bustle, the event has served to grow the visibility Singapore worldwide.
+Pushing the boundaries of what is capable, designing and implementing a racetrack in the heart of the city-state’s bustle, the event has served to grow the visibility of Singapore worldwide.

 Now, it is one of the premium tourist attractions in south-east Asia.
 The Marina Bay complex, spearheaded by the iconic three-tower Marina Bay Sands hotel and rooftop infinity pool, serves thousands of workers and tourists every week.